Pittsburgh-Area Businesses Impacted By Massive Outage At Facebook And Instagram

 “If I didn’t have that, I would have done nothing on social today at all,” Crouse said.
 “So it was great that I was able to put some of my fresh content on TikTok.”

 And while the cause of Monday’s crash remains unknown, the word “hack” always comes to mind when things like this happen.
-For added protection, Mark Gentile of My BFF Social recommends users change their passwords often, which makes the jobs of cybercriminals much harder.MORE NEWS: Police Looking For Whoever Shot Man Outside VFW In Uniontown
+For added protection, Mark Gentile of My BFF Social recommends users change their passwords often, which makes the jobs of cybercriminals much harder.MORE NEWS: SWAT Officers Storm Home After Father Abducts Baby At Gunpoint

 “The artificial intelligence bots that are out there doing their work to try and hack and get into your passwords will be disrupted.
 They won’t be able to access those passwords you have left dormant for many years,” Gentile said.